variabls/variabls-firmware-demo/README.md

 # variabls-firmware-demo
 This is the basic firmware code for Variabls Library.
-It can be used to interact between device and platform
+It can be used to interact between device and platform...